 Use landscape techniques to create a beautiful sunset background behind your subject.

 That's a very long list, but by no means comprehensive.
 How do you use luminosity masks?
 Please leave a comment below!

 When should you not use luminosity masks?
 This mostly comes down to a balance of quality vs speed.
-For this reason, I probably wouldn't use luminosity masks for high volume work like budget portrait sessions or basic real-estate work.
+Luminosity masks probably aren't ideal for high volume work like budget portrait sessions or basic real-estate work.
 And you still need to shoot in great light for the best images (after all, luminosity masks are only created from the light you captured).

 All that you need is a program like Adobe Photoshop.
 If you don't already have it, you can get Photoshop CC (and Lightroom) for only $9.99 a month.
 And if you'd like to know more, I wrote an article about what the benefits of CC for photographers.
 Considering that a Nikon D810 body without lenses already costs the same as roughly 25 years of subscriptions of Lightroom/Photoshop,I believe it's one of the most affordable investments you can make in your art.
 However, if you don't want to go that route, you can use pretty much any version of Photoshop to work with luminosity masks (and my free actions support most older versions).

 As you can see in the secion below on manual creation of luminosity masks, the process can get complicated quickly if you don't use some additional tools.
 Thankfully, there are much better options.
 I have created a couple of plugins for Photoshop to automate the process.
 I have a free luminosity masking panel called Lumenzia LITE and a more powerful (premium) version called Lumenzia.
 This masking plugin creates all the necessary masks in Photoshop with a single click, and can remove them just as easily when you're done.
 You will also receive more free luminosity masking and photography utorials to get you started.